-Standards for providing services to the department's customers, including the complaints procedures.
+Standards for providing services to the department's customers, including the complaint procedure.
 Complaints procedures will include those covering requests for information and operating the publication scheme.

-Records management and personal data policies
+• Records management and personal data policies

-This will include information security policies, records retention, destruction and archive policies, and data protection (including data sharing) policies.
+This will include information on security policies, a records retention and disposal schedule (approved by the Public records Office Northern Ireland) any archive policies, and data protection (including data sharing) policies.

-- Fileplans (high level, for current records management systems) - Charging regimes and policies
+• Fileplans (high level, for current records management systems)

+• Charging regimes and policies

 Details of any statutory charging regimes should be provided.
 Charging policies should include charges made for information routinely published.
 They should clearly state what costs are to be recovered, the basis on which they are made, and how they are calculated.

-If the public authority charges a fee for licensing the re-use of datasets, it should state in its guide to information how this is calculated and whether the charge is made under the Re-use Fees Regulations or under other legislation.
+If a department charges a fee for licensing the re-use of datasets, it should state in its guide to information how this is calculated and whether the charge is made under the Re-use Fees Regulations or under other legislation.
 It cannot charge a re-use fee if it makes the datasets available for re-use under the Open Government Licence.